Skip to Main Content

 4. Get your Zzz’s.
 Good sleep is key to a strong immune system.
 Pack a sleep mask or noise-cancelling headphones for the flight and try to stick to a regular sleep schedule once you reach your destination.

 8. Pack a travel health kit that includes all your prescription medications, including extras in case of travel delays.
-Consider bringing along other essentials, such as a first-aid kit, COVID tests, cold medicine and aspirin.
-Don’t forget your health insurance card.
+Consider bringing along other essentials, such as a first-aid kit, cold medicine, pain relievers, and health insurance cards.

 9. Prepare for a safe drive.
 Don’t let a bump in the road sideline your holidays.
 A few precautions will help ensure a safe arrival at your destination.